nt-muhammedyakubu/NMY/README.md

     'maxRedirects': 20
 };

-...but there's a problem with this.
-The personal API keys in the file is going to be available PUBLICLY on Github when we push, which is not advicable.
+...but the problem here is... the personal API keys in the file is going to be available PUBLICLY on Github when we push, which is not advicable.
 So to prevent this, we will use environment variables.
 Environment variables are pretty much like normal variables in that they have a name and hold a value, but these variables only belong to your system and would not be visible when you push to a different environment like Github.

 - Use npm or yarn to install the dotenv package ```npm install dotenv```.
 This will allow us to use environment variables we set in a new file
 - Create a new ```.env``` file in the root of the project